 Cancer is a leading cause of death globally, and based on North American statistics, approximately half of the population will develop cancer during their lifetime.
-Here at the Quantitative Radiomolecular Imaging and Therapy (Qurit) lab, we aim to improve diagnosis and prognosis, and offer new radiotherapy alternatives that help save lives.
+Here at the Quantitative Radiomolecular Imaging and Therapy (Qurit) lab (pronounced Cure-It!), we aim to improve diagnosis and prognosis, and offer new radiotherapy alternatives that help save lives.
 We do this by quantifying how radiomolecules (radiopharmaceuticals), a combination of drugs and radioactive isotopes, precisely target cancer cells, in both imaging and therapy applications.

 We’re a multicultural team of scientists, researchers and programmers from disciplines such as physics, engineering and computer science.
 We are located at the BC Cancer Research Centre which allows us to have a close connection with the clinical environment and to establish collaborations with researchers from other disciplines.